Zondax/ledger-crypto/README.md

     git submodule update --init --recursive
     ```

-- Install Docker CE
-    - Instructions can be found here: https://docs.docker.com/install/

 - We only officially support Ubuntu.
 Install the following packages:
    ```
    sudo apt update && apt-get -y install build-essential git wget cmake \
   libssl-dev libgmp-dev autoconf libtool
    ```

-- Install `node > v13.0`.
-We typically recommend using `n`
+    > **Experimental** support for MacOS (Catalina 10.15.4)
+    >
+    > `brew install hidapi`

+- Install Docker CE
+    - Instructions can be found here: https://docs.docker.com/install/

 - You will need python 3 and then run
     - `make deps`

+*Warning*: Some IDEs may not use the same python interpreter or virtual enviroment as the one you used when running `pip`.
+If you see conan is not found, check that you installed the package in the same interpreter as the one that launches `cmake`.

 - This project requires Ledger firmware 1.6
     - The current repository keeps track of Ledger's SDK but it is possible to override it by changing the git submodule.

-*Warning*: Some IDEs may not use the same python interpreter or virtual enviroment as the one you used when running `pip`.
-If you see conan is not found, check that you installed the package in the same interpreter as the one that launches `cmake`.
+- Install `node > v13.0`.
+We typically recommend using `n` (*This is only required to run integrations tests.*)s

 ## How to build ?